 Laboratory testing was performed to help determine the presence and quantity of contamination in the groundwater samples recovered.
-All the groundwater samples were analyzed for TPHg with BTEX.
+All the groundwater samples were analyzed for TPHg with BTEX, as were a bailer blank and a trip blank.
 For this testing we used Chromalab in San Ramon, California, which is EPA-certified for these analyses.
-The laboratory analyses, including the quality control results, and the "Chain of Custody" documents are included in Appendix B. Table 2 ("Compound Concentrations in Groundwater Samples") show the analytical results of all the previous groundwater samplings known to us and the present sampling at the project site.
+The laboratory analyses, including the quality control results, and the "Chain of Custody" documents are included in Appendix B. Table 2 ("Compound Concentrations in Groundwater Samples") shows the analytical results of all the previous groundwater samplings known to us and the present sampling at the project site.